Victorians love their sport.

 Local council

-- Ensuring sport and recreation clubs who use council sporting facilities are compliant with the Code.
+- Ensure all sport and active recreation organisations using council facilities are promoting the Fair Play Code.

-- Making the Fair Play Code available and visible in all council facilities.
+- Ensure Fair Play Code messaging is available and visible at all council facilities.

 Officials and volunteers

-- Being informed about, abiding by, and promoting compliance with the Code.
+- Be informed about, abide by, and promote compliance with the Fair Play Code.

-- Reporting potential Fair Play Code breaches to the appropriate authorities.
+- Report potential Fair Play Code breaches to the appropriate authorities.

-- Understanding the Fair Play Code and how it applies when participating in sport.
-This includes knowing your rights and obligations as a player/participant.
+- Understand the Fair Play Code and how it applies when participating in sport.
+This includes understanding your rights and obligations as a player/participant.

 Parents

-- Educating children about the importance of demonstrating good sportsmanship and modeling these behaviours.
+- Educate children about the importance of demonstrating good sportsmanship and modelling these behaviours.

-- Understanding the actions that can be taken when there is a potential breach of the Code.
+- Understand the actions that can be taken when there is a potential breach of the Fair Play Code.

 Spectators and members of the public

-- Abiding by the Code when attending sport and recreation training, club events and activities.
+- Abide by the Fair Play Code when attending sport and recreation training, events and activities.

 State sporting associations and active recreation bodies

-- Including the Fair Play Code in your governance documentation.
+- Include the Fair Play Code in your policy documentation.

-- Ensuring your organisation has systems and processes in place to manage a complaint or breach of the Code.
+- Ensure your organisation has systems and processes in place to manage a complaint or breach of the Fair Play Code.

 Leagues, associations and clubs

-- Educating everyone at the organisation about the Fair Play Code and ensuring it’s part of any induction process.
+- Educate everyone in your organisation about the Fair Play Code and ensure it’s part of any induction process.

-- Making the Fair Play Code available and visible to everyone.
+- Make sure the Fair Play Code is readily available and visible to everyone.

 -